 Okay, it’s time to rank all the colors and archetypes.
 They all seem pretty evenly matched and you can probably win with anything.

 Archetypes that are on the top of our list are just the ones we think will be the most successful at the beginning of this draft format.

 Draft is self correcting, especially if you’re drafting with other humans.
 So if something like Black-White does prove to be the best, you can expect more players drafting it, which in turn makes it worse.

-White does seem like the deepest color – it has tons of playable cards that slot in various archetypes.
-You probably can’t go wrong, if you slightly prefer white cards in M21 draft.
+Green is the deepest color – it has tons of playable cards that slot in various archetypes.
+You probably can’t go wrong, if you prefer green cards in M21 draft.